 When do I want them to take the desired action?

 For most demand generation campaigns the “When” is “at their earliest convenience”.
 Campaigns to promote static content can be consumed immediately and are usually scheduled/promoted as such.
-Live content, like webinars and events, require a longer window for promotion and scheduled reminders to promote attendance.
-After all, attend an event at a given place and time is a greater commitment than browsing content when you have a spare moment.
+Live content, like webinars or virtual events, requires a longer window for promotion and scheduled reminders to promote attendance.
+After all, showing up somewhere at a given place and time is a greater commitment than browsing content when you have a spare moment.

 It’s important to be conscious of these differences because they will impact the scheduling of the promotion, both on its own and in relation to others.
 Along the same lines, being aware of the time needed for promotion will keep you from running up against important dates, like holidays, the end of quarters, and so on.